beogeop/JookBox/README.md

 # JuwukBox

-Jukebox bot made by Joo Young Choi.
+A jukebox bot made by Joo Young Choi.